-- Source: ZENworks; ZENworks Configuration Management; Remote Management. - Explanation: If you use Internet Explorer to open ZENworks Control Center and perform a Remote Management operation on a device, the default session mode is not selected in the Remote Management snap-in.
-However, if you do not select any session mode, the Remote Control operation is launched in the default collaborate mode and the Remote View operation is launched in the default exclusive mode. - Action: Select the session mode to perform the Remote operation.
+Source: ZENworks; ZENworks Configuration Management; Remote Management.

+Explanation: If you use Internet Explorer to open ZENworks Control Center and perform a session mode, the Remote Control operation is launched in the default collaborate mode and the Remote View operation is launched in the default exclusive mode.